 Vice President, Government Relations, Kaiser Permanente

-Julie Hutcheson Stoss focuses on providing strategic counsel and legislative and analytical support to Kaiser Permanente’s legislative representatives in Washington DC and our state capitals.
-She is the Chair of Californians Allied for Patient Protection and is a Board Member for the Civil Justice Association of California.
-Prior to joining Kaiser Permanente in 1999, Ms. Stoss was a senior consultant for Assembly Member Liz Figueroa focusing on health care issues.
-She also clerked for the Honorable Cecil F. Poole, U.S. Court of Appeals for the Ninth Circuit and worked in private practice at McCutchen, Doyle, Brown and Enersen in San Francisco specializing in litigation and bankruptcy.
-A native Californian, Ms. Stoss received a BA in Political Science from the University of California at Berkeley and a law degree from Harvard University.
+Julie Hutcheson Stoss focuses on providing strategic counsel and legislative and analytical support to Kaiser Permanente’s legislative representatives in Washington, D.C., and our state capitals.
+She is the chair of Californians Allied for Patient Protection and is a board member for the Civil Justice Association of California.
+Prior to joining Kaiser Permanente in 1999, Stoss was a senior consultant for Assembly Member Liz Figueroa focusing on healthcare issues.
+She also clerked for the Honorable Cecil F. Poole, U.S. Court of Appeals for the Ninth Circuit, and worked in private practice at McCutchen, Doyle, Brown and Enersen in San Francisco specializing in litigation and bankruptcy.
+A native Californian, Stoss received a B.A. in Political Science from the University of California at Berkeley and a law degree from Harvard University.

 Yale New Haven Health System

 Senior Vice President and Chief Information Officer, Yale New Haven Health and Yale School of Medicine

 Lisa S. Stump is a graduate of the University of Connecticut and The Ohio State University, a fellow of the American Society of Health System Pharmacists and was named a Health Information Management Systems Society (HIMSS) Most Influential Women in Health IT.
 Stump is a goal-oriented leader who has successfully directed large-scale information technology initiatives and sets strategy for technology, digital medicine and analytics supporting the patient care, teaching and research missions of YNHHS and YSM.
 She lives in Southington, Connecticut, with her husband and three children.

 Associate Vice President, Department of Emergency Medicine, Geisinger Health System